rycee/home-manager/README.md

 }
 ```

-Note that the `home-manager` uses its own nixpkgs input, which is updated
+Note that `home-manager` uses its own nixpkgs input, which is updated
 periodically.
-See the wiki for more details.
 The Home Manager library is exported by the flake under `lib.hm`.

 When using flakes, switch to new configurations as you do for the